 In 2015, 1.2 million refugees from the war-torn Middle East applied for asylum in Europe.
 Nearly 75 percent were men, and 40 percent of them were between 18-34.
-That's because the trip itself is dangerous.
-But that created a problem for Germany.
+That's likely because of the dangers of making the trip itself, but that created a problem for Germany.

 In the September 2017 election, opposition to the refugees cost Merkel's party its majority in the government.